MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-call-api.md

 Follow these steps to test the sign in, call API, and sign out experiences in your web app:

-1. I f you haven't already, replace the placeholder values in the *.env.sample* file with your Microsoft Entra app registration details (client ID, client secret, and authority URL)
+1. If you haven't already, replace the placeholder values in the *.env.sample* file with your Microsoft Entra app registration details (client ID, client secret, and authority URL)

 1. Create a virtual environment for the app: